nadrino/kotor-walkthrough/kotor/walkthrough/02_Taris/021_Taris.md

   - Who are you?
   - Let's play.
 - Talk to the woman near the entrance (Christya)
+  - **[Male Player]**
     - 20 credits?
 That seems expensive for a couple of drinks.
     - Sorry, not interested.

 #### (1) Meet Bendak Starkiller